-Building Aspect Codes and Guidelines Electrical The tube heater must be electrically grounded in accordance with the following codes: United States: Refer to National Electrical Code®, ANSI/NFPA 70 (latest edition).
+Building Aspect Codes and Guidelines Electrical The tube heater mus t be electrically grounded in accordance with the following codes: United States: Refer to National Electrical Code®, ANSI/NFPA 70 (latest edition).
 Wiring must conform to the latest edition of National Electrical Code®, local ordinances, and any special diagrams furnished.
 Canada: Refer to Canadian Electrical Code CSA C22.1 Part 1 (latest edition).
-Venting Venting must be inst following codes: alled in accordance with the requirements within this manual and the United States: Refer to NFPA 54/ANSI Z223.1 (latest edition), National Fuel Gas Code.
+Venting Wenting must be installed in accordance with the requirements with following codes: alled in accordance with the requirements within this manual and the United States: Refer to NFPA 54/ANSI Z223.1 (latest edition), National Fuel Gas Code.
 Canada: Refer to CAN/CGA B149.1 Installation Codes for Gas Burning Appliances.